1monalisa1/01-FinTech-Case-Study/README.md

 	* Klarna intends to continue expanding their marketshare by providing an exceptionally *‘smoooth’* customer experience around the checkout and return processes on their app.

 * *Main Competitors*
-	* PayPal Credit:  Klarna’s focus on ‘buy now, pay later’ (BNPL) is in direct competition with PayPal ’s financing business, PayPal Credit (Forbes).
+	* PayPal Credit:  Klarna’s focus on ‘buy now, pay later' is in direct competition with PayPal ’s financing business, PayPal Credit (Forbes).
 		* Klarna’s checkout process is more user friendly and involves less steps than PayPal Credit.
 	* Store Credit Cards / Major Credit Cards:
 		* Millennials are using credit cards less than older generations, and have shown a preference for financing that does not impact their credit report with specified payment terms at the time of purchase rather than the ambiguity of open-ended lines of credit.